BBVA/apicheck/docs/source/home/internals.rst

 Definition override
 +++++++++++++++++++

-If we want to start from scratch a type definition, we must use de override keyword.
-By default this keyword has the false value.
-If we find the true value then the generator will use only our specification and will ignore the Open Api specification.
+When starting a type definition from scratch, we must use de *override* keyword.
+The value of this keyword is *false* by default.
+When the value *true* is provided, the generator will use only our specification and ignore the OpenAPI specification.

-OpenApi 3 override Example
+OpenAPI 3 override Example
 ++++++++++++++++++++++++++

-You can override openapi 3 type definition using your own file, like this:
+You can override OpenAPI 3 type definitions using your own file this way:

 .. code-block:: yaml